knochenhans/modarchive-random-player/Readme.md

 ## How to use

 - Hit Play to load and play a random file from The Mod Archive
+- After finishing, the next random file will be loaded and played
+- Click on the tray icon to show/hide the main window

 ## Requirements